yrz437396236/Paper-Trading/README.md

 # Paper-Trading
-This project also give credit to joey Loss https://github.com/chicago-joe.
+This project also give credit to Joey Loss https://github.com/chicago-joe.

 My part of this project is for statistics test and backtesting, for live trading part you could view his pages